Bulat-Ziganshin/FA/New-archive-format.md

 - original size
 - offset to previous local descriptor (from signature to signature)

-<ul></ul>Most fields are optional:
+Most fields are optional:
 - custom algorithms are encoded only when corresponding bit fields set to "custom"
 - AES parameters - only for encryption algo == aes == aes-256/ctr (custom encryption algos encode their params inside strings, as usual)
 - original size - only when data are compressed (i.e. compression algo bit field != none) AND "blocksize not encoded" flag isn't set
 - offset - only when chain-linking flag is set

-<ul></ul>There is also special maximum-reduced descriptor form - with the block being inlined.
+There is also special maximum-reduced descriptor form - with the block being inlined.
 It was optimized for storing small control blocks up to a few hundred bytes and includes only the following fields:
 - signature
 - descriptor+block checksum (4 bytes)
 - block type and two flags (1 byte)